officelearn/azure-docs.sv-se/articles/cognitive-services/Computer-vision/QuickStarts/go-print-text.md

     // from the West US region, replace "westcentralus" in the URL
     // below with "westus".
     //
-    // Free trial subscription keys are generated in the "westus" region.
+    // Free trial subscription keys are generated in the "westcentralus" region.
     // If you use a free trial subscription key, you shouldn't need to change
     // this region.
     const uriBase =